 Fusion Centers Collaborate to Support Arrest of Narcotics Suspects

-Orange County Intelligence Assessment Center and Texas Fusion Center, November 2012
+Orange County Intelligence Assessment Center and Texas Joint Crime Information Center, November 2012

 In November 2012, the Public and Commercial Narcotic Enforcement Team (PACNET), a Regional Task Force supported by the California Department of Justice’s Bureau of Narcotic Enforcement, requested support from the Orange County Intelligence Assessment Center (OCIAC) in obtaining photo identification of three subjects flying to a Southern California airport.
 These individuals were suspected of transporting large amounts of drug-related cash and money orders.
-In order to identify additional information pertaining to the suspects, the OCIAC leveraged experts across the National Network of Fusion Centers to obtain a driver’s license photo of one of the suspects from the Texas Fusion Center.
+In order to identify additional information pertaining to the suspects, the OCIAC leveraged experts across the National Network of Fusion Centers to obtain a driver’s license photo of one of the suspects from the Texas Joint Crime Information Center (JCIC).

 Fusion Center Recognized as “Most Notable Law Enforcement, Interdiction, Arrest or Counter-Terrorism Program”